Park City Toastmasters

 The format varies slightly from club to club, but the basics include:

-* introduction of the Toastmaster of the Meeting, who presides over the program that day and explains the meeting as it goes along
+* introduction of the Toastmaster of the Meeting and its theme, who presides over the program that day and explains the meeting as it goes along

 * prepared speeches from members (of which more below)

 * impromptu speeches from members (also known as Table Topics, of which more below)

 * oral evaluations of the prepared speeches (of which more below)

 * reports from other evaluation personnel, such as speech timer, grammarian, “ah” counter

 The Toastmasters education program, called Pathways, offers eleven different paths to choose from.
 Within each path, members deliver a number of speeches usually of 5 to 7 minutes in length but occasionally up to 20 minutes.
 Although the topic is almost always of the members choosing, each speech will focus on mastering fundamentals, increasing your knowledge in communication and leadership techniques, or building certain skills.